 What about Cropping?

 Cropping for composition has been hotly debated in wildlife photography, with good points made by both proponents and detractors.
 Cropping an image is a good way to show a close-up of your subject, especially when you cannot get close enough for full-frame shots.
-I consider cropping for composition a tool to be used for final touches when an image needs a dash of flair.
+I consider cropping for composition a tool for final touches when an image needs a dash of flair.
 That being said, this technique limits your creativity and hinders your field effort.
 It’s an easy path that is counterproductive in terms of improving your skills.
 Moreover, when you crop an image, you start degrading its quality by throwing away pixels.
 Field composition makes you think before pushing the shutter button.

 Keep in mind that these wildlife photography composition tips provide a framework to create visually pleasing images; it is always good to think outside the box, deviate from established techniques, and develop your own shooting style.
 Feel free to share your own wildlife photography tips in the comments below.